vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

 | v1.0.x          | v1.3.x         |
 | v1.0.x          | v1.2.0         |

+## Filing issues

+If you would like to file a GitHub issue for the plugin, please open the issue on the [core Velero repo][103]

 ## Kubernetes cluster prerequisites

 Ensure that the VMs for your agent pool allow Managed Disks.
 If I/O performance is critical,